thost96/home-assistant.io/source/_integrations/solaredge_modules.markdown

 To identify problematic modules, you could set up the [`SQL`](/integrations/sql/) integration with the following:

 {% note %}
-The SQL code contains a couple of to-dos for you to adjust the threshold and to select the proper modules based on your solar installation.
+The SQL code contains a couple of TODO items for you to adjust the threshold and to select the proper modules based on your solar installation.
 In the example, the panels on the east side contain "1.1." in their name while the ones on the west contain "1.2.".
 {% endnote %}

 Name: SolarEdge low production modules (East)